 1. Inadequate Physical Security.
 The difficulty in providing adequate physical security is that theft of materials can involve a collusion of individuals, including the head of the guard force, or even the head of the company.
 This was alleged to have occurred at the NUMEC facility in Apollo, Pennsylvania in the 1960s.
 Despite having guards at every bank, employees at the Bank of Credit and Commerce, Inc. (BCCI) allegedly were able to steal millions of dollars from bank customers because the thieves were running the bank - the collusion was at the top.
-If the threat includes the potential for collusion involving the guard force and company directors, providing adequate physical security would require turning the facility into a heavily armed site occupied by an independent military force.
+If the threat includes the potential for collusion involving the guard force and company directors, providing adequate physical security in the West would require turning the facility into a heavily armed site occupied by an independent military force.
+In Russia physical security has relied on heavily guarding not only the facilities, but the towns where the work force resides.
+These closed cities are an anathema to a democratic society.